 If you persevere with this course there is no doubt that you will master Excel.
-A little time and effort may be needed but the skills you'll acquire will be hugely valuable for the rest of your life.
+A little time and effort are needed but the skills you'll acquire will be hugely valuable for the rest of your life.
+With 1.2 billion users worldwide, it is hard to imagine any organization of any size that does not value Excel skills.